Graduate Assistantships or Instructorships

 Scholarships

 Some programs have established program-specific minimum stipends for the academic year for any student receiving an assistantship.
 That list of programs is found at Program Minimum Stipends.
-All other graduate students who are enrolled full-time and who receive an assistantship are eligible for tuition scholarships according to the following schedule:
+For the 2026-2027 academic year, all other graduate students who are enrolled full-time and who receive an assistantship are eligible for tuition scholarships according to the following schedule:

 75% Tuition Scholarship** | 100% Tuition Scholarship** | |